SarahTech-alt/weekend-movie-sagas/INSTRUCTIONS.md

 ---

+## Task List for Base Mode
+- [ ] Create MovieDetail component and source into app.js
+- [ ] In home page ake movie posters clickable, onClick dispatch movie id to getMovieDetails saga and navigate to MovieDetail page
+- [ ] Make get request for the movie title, poster and description in getMovieDetails saga, dispatch to selectedMovieDetail reducer
+- [ ] Make get request for the movie's genre(s) in getMovieGenre saga, dispatch response to selectedMovieGenre reducer
+- [ ] In MovieDetail page get information from the reducers and display on DOM
+- [ ] Create AddMovie page and source it into app.js
+- [ ] In home page add an 'add' button that takes users to the AddMovie page
+- [ ] Create a form in AddMovie page that takes in title, url to a poster, description and a drop down selection for genre
+- [ ] In AddMovie page make a 'Cancel' button that navigates the user back to the home page
+- [ ] In AddMovie page make a 'Add Movie' button that dispatches the form information to the AddMovieDetails saga
+- [ ] Create AddMovieDetails saga that sends a POST request to sends the title, url and description to movie router
+- [ ] Create AddMovieGenre saga that sends a POST request to send the movie genre to the genre router

 ## Add Features to our Movie App

 For this weekend challenge you'll be expanding on a movie management application!
 We're already able to see movies that exist in our DB.
 We'll need to be able to see detailed view for each individual movie, including genres associated with that movie.
 We also need to able to add a new movie's information.